 Your professional guide is an expert at tracking and spotting wildlife and birds which makes all the difference in the bush.
 Kruger is home to the Big Five (lion, leopard, buffalo, rhino and elephant) and a plethora of other wild animals, including almost every major mammal species of Africa.
 Birdlife is also prolific with over 500 bird species in addition to the 148 mammal species and numerous reptiles, amphibians, insects and plants.

-During the heat of day we take a break at one of the shaded rest camps, usually stopping at a camp featuring a pool, gift shop and swimming pool.
+During the heat of the day, we take a break at one of the shaded rest camps, usually stopping at a camp featuring a pool, gift shop and swimming pool.
 Then we continue our search for wildlife, driving through the diverse habitats of this exceptional game park.
 After our game viewing adventure in Kruger, we return to the hotel and our camp for an early dinner and a laid-back evening around the flickering campfire.
 You also have the option of embarking on a night game drive (extra cost) - an exhilarating wildlife experience!

 Today we are up at sunrise for a light breakfast, before returning to Kruger Park for our second adventure-packed day of game viewing.
 Exploring Kruger in an open 4x4 game viewing vehicle offers unhindered views for capturing photographs and a close-to-nature experience in the wilderness.

 Your experienced guide shares his/her knowledge with you - pointing out wildlife, birds, other creatures and indigenous plants of the region.
 Kruger Park is world-famous for its progressive environmental policies and management practices, as well as its unrivalled array and sheer abundance of African animals and birds.
 Having spotted all kinds of weird and wonderful creatures out in the African wilderness we return to the camp in the late afternoon.